Panasonic TV lineup 2019: the one Panasonic TV we've seen so far

 Want to know all the Panasonic TVs coming your way in 2019?
 Look no further, as TechRadar has your exhaustive, definitive, all-round perfect round-up of this year's Panasonic TVs – even if only one has been announced so far.

-We've seen the usual flurry of TV unveilings at this year's CES 2019, the massive Las Vegas tech expo for all things consumer tech.
-Panasonic showed up with a new range of 4K Blu-ray players and audio gadgets besides.
-In terms of televisions, though, the company is focusing attention on the GZ2000 – what Panasonic is calling 'the world's most cinematic TV' – an OLED TV with color tuning straight out of Hollywood.
+We've seen the usual flurry of TV unveilings at CES 2019, the massive Las Vegas expo for all things consumer tech.
+Panasonic showed up with a new range of 4K Blu-ray players and audio gadgets, but in terms of televisions, the company is focusing attention on the GZ2000 – what Panasonic is calling 'the world's most cinematic TV' – an OLED TV with color tuning straight out of Hollywood.

 There'll be new models that iterate on last year's 4K HDR TVs – the FX750, FX740, FX700, FX600 – and HD LEDs like the FS600 or FS500 series, even if we don't quite know the specs or models numbers yet.

-But for more info on what makes a Panasonic TV panel tick, and the beginnings of our list of Panasonic 2019 TVs, read on below.
+For more info on what makes a Panasonic TV panel tick, and the beginnings of our list of Panasonic's 2019 TVs, read on below.

 Panasonic 2019 TV technology